 - Purpose of public comment.
 During regular meetings, the city provides opportunities for the public to address the council as a whole in order to listen to the public's opinions regarding agendized items and unagendized matters within the subject matter jurisdiction of the city.
 At all other meetings, public comment is limited to agendized items. - a.
-Public comments should not be addressed to individual council members nor to city officials, but rather to the council as a whole regarding city business. - b.
-While members of the public may speak their opinions on city business, personal attacks on council members and city officials, use of swear words, and signs or displays of disrespect for individuals are discouraged as they impede good communication with the council. - c.
+Public comments should not be addressed to individual council members nor to city officials, but rather to the council as a whole regarding city business; - b.
+While members of the public may speak their opinions on city business, personal attacks on council members and city officials, use of swear words, and signs or displays of disrespect for individuals are discouraged as they impede good communication with the council; - c.
 Consistent with the Brown Act, the public comment periods on the agenda are not intended to be "Question and Answer" periods or conversations with the council and city officials.
-The limited circumstances under which members may respond to public comments are set out in Rule 8.D.2.
+The limited circumstances under which members may respond to public comments are set out in Rule 8.D.2;

 - d.
-Members of the public with questions concerning Consent Calendar items may contact the staff person who provided or the member whose district is identified on the report prior to the meeting to reduce the need for discussion of Consent Calendar items and to better respond to the public's questions. - e.
-The mayor presiding officer may stop a member of the public whose comments are not confined to the agendized item being heard.
-During the Public Comment portion of the agenda, the mayor presiding officer may stop a member of the public whose comments are not within the subject matter jurisdiction of the city. - 2.
+Members of the public with questions concerning Consent Calendar items may contact the staff person who provided the report prior to the meeting to reduce the need for discussion of Consent Calendar items and to better respond to the public's questions; and - e.
+The mayor may stop a member of the public whose comments are not confined to the agendized item being heard.
+During the Public Comment portion of the agenda, the mayor may stop a member of the public whose comments are not within the subject matter jurisdiction of the city.
+The member of the public will be advised of the correct way to bring their position before council. - 2.
 Speaker time limits.
 In the interest of facilitating the council's conduct of the city's business, the following time limits apply to members of the public (speakers) who wish to address the council during the meeting. - a.
 Matters not on the agenda.
-Three minutes per speaker. - b.
+Three minutes per speaker; - b.
 Consent Calendar items.
-The consent calendar is considered a single item, and speakers are therefore subject to the three minute time limit for the entire consent calendar.
-Consent calendar items can be pulled at a council member's request and will be considered individually, with up to three minutes of public comment per speaker. - c.
+The consent calendar is considered a single item, and speakers are therefore subject to the three-minute time limit for the entire consent calendar.
+Consent calendar items can be pulled at a council member's request and will be considered individually, with up to three minutes of public comment per speaker; - c.
 Discussion Calendar items.
-Three minutes per speaker. - d.
-Time limits per meeting.
-In addition to the above time limits per item, the total amount of time any one speaker may address the Council at any meeting is nine minutes. - (i) Each speaker shall limit his/her remarks to the specified time allotment. - (ii) The mayor presiding officer shall consistently utilize the timing system, which provides speakers with notice of their remaining time to complete their comments.
-A countdown display of the allotted time will appear and will flash red at the end of the allotted time. - (iii) In the further interest of time, speakers may be asked to limit their comments to new materials and not repeat what a prior speaker said.
-Organized groups may choose a single spokesperson who may speak for the group, but with no increase in time. - (iv) Speakers shall not concede any part of their allotted time to another speaker. - (v) The mayor presiding officer may further limit, or expand, the time allotted for public comments per speaker or in total for the orderly conduct of the meeting; such limits shall be fairly applied.
+Three minutes per speaker; - d.
+Time limits per meeting; and - (i) each speaker shall limit his/her remarks to the specified time allotment. - the mayor shall consistently utilize the timing system, which provides speakers with notice of their remaining time to complete their comments.
+A countdown display of the allotted time will appear and will flash red at the end of the allotted time. - (iii) in the further interest of time, speakers may be asked to limit their comments to new materials and not repeat what a prior speaker said.
+Organized groups may choose a single spokesperson who may speak for the group, but with no increase in time. - (iv) speakers shall not concede any part of their allotted time to another speaker. - (v) the mayor, with consensus of council, may further limit, or expand, the time allotted for public comments per speaker or in total for the orderly conduct of the meeting; such limits shall be fairly applied.

-Comment cards.
-Speaker slips.
-Members of the public wishing to speak to the council are requested must to submit to the city clerk a completed speaker's slip, or comment card, indicating the agenda item or off- agenda item that they wish to address before the item is called.
+3. Comment cards.
+Members of the public wishing to speak to the council are requested to submit to the city clerk a completed comment card indicating the agenda item or off- agenda item that they wish to address before the item is called.